Occupational Health & Safety

 What is a near miss?

-A near miss or a close call is an unplanned event that has the potential to cause, but does not actually result in human injury, environmental or equipment damage, or an interruption to normal operation.
+Legislation defines a near miss or a close call as an unplanned event that has the potential to cause, but does not actually result in human injury, environmental or equipment damage, or an interruption to normal operation.

-Near misses should be reported the same way a safety concern should be reported.
+All near misses should be reported the same way any safety concern should be reported.

-• Immediately notify your manager or supervisor and explain your concerns.
+1. Immediately notify your manager or supervisor and explain your concerns.
 They should promptly investigate the concern and take appropriate corrective action.
-If they cannot resolve the concern, they should notify the employer and seek a resolution.

-• If your manager or supervisor cannot resolve your concerns, contact your occupational health and safety committee (OHC) representative.
+2. If your manager or supervisor cannot resolve your concerns, contact your occupational health and safety committee (OHC).
 The OHC will investigate the safety concern and determine the next steps to resolve the issue.

 • Once logged in, scroll down to “PowerPoint Presentation,” then find your facility or worksite and click on it.